cat-j/pbcrypt/README.md

 ```$ make cracker```

 will create the executable `./build/cracker`.
-- For the version without loop unrolling, replace `cracker` with
+- For the variant without loop unrolling, replace `cracker` with
   `cracker-no-unrolling`.
-- For the version with pre-loaded salt and P-array, replace it
+- For the variant with pre-loaded salt and P-array, replace it
   with `cracker-loaded-p`.
-- For the parallel version, replace it with `cracker-parallel`.
+- For the parallel variant, replace it with `cracker-parallel`.
-- For the double parallel version (8 passwords), replace it
+- For the double parallel variant (8 passwords), replace it
   with `cracker-parallel-double`.
-- For cache-aligned versions, add `-aligned` to executable name:
+- For cache-aligned variants, add `-aligned` to executable name:
   `cracker-aligned`, `cracker-no-unrolling-aligned`, etc.
+  This doesn't work with the double parallel variant.
-- For the loaded P-array version with no AVX-SSE transition,
+- For the loaded P-array variant with no AVX-SSE transition,
   use `cracker-loaded-p-no-penalties`.

 ### Tests